Complete Guide to Removing the Door on GE JVM6175SKSS Over-the-Range Microwave

 Compatible Door Switch Part Numbers for the JVM6175SKSS

-If your door switch testing indicates that one or more switches need replacement, you have several compatible options for the JVM6175SKSS:
+If your testing indicates that one or more switches need replacing, you have several compatible options for the JVM6175SKSS:

 - WB24X830: This is the most common replacement door interlock switch for the JVM6175SKSS.
 It’s a universal GE monitor switch assembly that fits many models in this family.
 The WB24X830 includes the bracket and typically comes pre-wired.